-Buying a Home – Understanding the Home Buying Process
+Understanding the Home Buying Process

 Right where you belong

-With over 80 developments across the North of England, Midlands and into Lincolnshire, we're sure there is an ideal home for you.
+With over 70 developments across the North of England, Midlands and into Lincolnshire, we're sure there is an ideal home for you.

 Find your home

-At Gleeson we know that where you live and how you live are equally as important.
 Across our developments, we have an array of 2, 3 and 4 bedroom homes for you to choose from, allowing you to find the style that works perfectly for you.

-Every Gleeson home comes with a garden and a driveway, and many of our homes have a garage.
-If you are looking for more space for a growing family, start by considering the number of bedrooms you’ll need and how you plan to use them.
+Every Gleeson home comes with a garden and a driveway, and many of our homes also have a garage.
+If you are looking for more space for a growing family, start by considering the number of bedrooms you’ll need and how you plan on using them.
 Or, consider other design features, such as, would you like an open plan feel or do you prefer a cosy environment?
 Whether you need a utility room, or an en-suite bathroom, Gleeson Homes builds house types to suit your every need.

 Check your budget